How EnviroIQ Stopped Wasting Power

 The 10 Ah pack sounds enormous until the duty cycle gets a vote.

-There are two honest battery-life stories:
+There are now three honest battery-life stories:

 | Model | Current | Practical meaning |